23 Pixar Shorts for Teaching Elements of Literature (+ 2 Bonus Recommendations)

 They are versatile.

-Pixar shorts work for just about everything: you can use them to introduce themes, practice identifying elements of literature, or strengthening writing skills.
+Pixar shorts work for just about everything: you can use them to introduce themes, practice identifying elements of literature, or strengthen writing skills.
 Many of them also focus on relatable challenges and experiences, making them a useful tool for social-emotional learning or activities designed to promote empathy.
 Even better, many of them can be used for all of these purposes at the same time!

 One Word of Caution About Accessing Pixar Shorts